front-end-foundations/6-Basilica/readme.md

 }
 ```

-We are going to use a technique called 'event delegation' in order to further abstract the click event so we can use it elsewhere on the page.
+We can use 'event delegation' in order to further abstract the click event so we can use it elsewhere on the page.

 Replace the event listener and add a new function: